akb/quoted/README.md

 HTTP service for providing digital currency price quotes.

-## Usage

-If you're on a Mac, you can probably run the prebuilt binary, `bin/quoted`.

 ## Build Instructions

 You will need [Go](https://golang.org) installed and your GOPATH environment